Back

 The Management Committee is tasked to ensure that the Bank’s operations and the performance of our personnel are in line with the set objectives on sustainability.

-The Management Committee is supported by the newly-established Sustainability Oversight Committee in the implementation of its sustainability-related activities.
+The Management Committee is supported by the Sustainability Oversight Committee in the implementation of its sustainability-related activities.

 The Sustainability Oversight Committee aims to: